 Rounding the FTB rate

-Each time an annual rate is converted to a daily rate, the new daily rate is always rounded to the nearest cent (e.g. rounding amounts ending in 0.5c upwards to the next whole cent).
+Each time an annual rate is converted to a daily rate, the new daily rate is always rounded to the nearest cent (for example, rounding amounts ending in 0.5c upwards to the next whole cent).
 If the daily rate before rounding is above nil and below half a cent, round up to 1c.

 Act reference: FAAct section 58(3) Daily rate of FTB